rtyler/brokenco.de/_posts/2013-05-26-fly-until-the-money-runs-out.md

 adult life, and my fear of failing at it was/is very real.
 What if I fail my medical exam?
 What if I fail my written exam?
 What if I step on the wrong rudder during stall recovery practice?
-What if I screw up a cross-wind appraoch?
+What if I screw up a cross-wind approach?

-There's a lot to worry sleep about if you're not careful.
+There's a lot to lose sleep over if you're not careful.

 Flight isn't for the indecisive or the over-confident, something I'm trying to stay aware of and ride that middle ground.